alrik11es/sPHPf/readme.md

 sPHPf (Simple PHP Framework)
 ============================

+### NOTE: This framework is Outdated please refer to FuelPHP to find a framework with all this features and much more.
+--

 ### Making your life simple and better.

 sPHPf is a PHP 5.3 based framework that allows you to initiate a fast developement